psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 ![image alt text](img/image_11.png)

-   * If The Emergency Stop button will be lit because the machine has not been homed.
+   * If The Emergency Stop button is lit, it is because the machine has not been homed.

      * While the machine is stopped, you cannot move the camera, change tools, or park the device.
 Click the emergency stop button.
 A dialog will appear similar to the one shown below.
+Choose ‘Yes’ to home the machine.

 ![image alt text](img/image_12.png)

-   * Choose ‘Yes’ to home the machine.

    * You are now controlling the machine by camera location and the PhCNC Video window will appear.